The Deep Dive, Getting to the Bottom of Daylight Saving Time

 - Map Side-by-Side Comparison, Before & After

-- Dark Mornings, Delay & the Out-of-Sync Story
+- The 30 Minute Delay & the Out-of-Sync Story

 - Formulas For Delay & For Estimating Percentage of Dark Mornings

-- The Fiasco.
+- The DST Fiasco.
 A Failure to Crop the Wings.

 - DST's Pitiful Wings, Waste & Destruction: Oct, Mar, Apr, Sep